Nuri al-Said: Early career

-After being captured and held prisoner by the British in Egypt, he and Jaafar were converted to the Arab nationalist cause and fought in the Arab Revolt under Emir Faisal ibn Hussain of the Hejaz, who would later reign briefly as King of Arab Syria before he was installed as King of Iraq.
+After being captured and held prisoner by the British in Egypt during World War I, he and Jaafar were converted to the Arab nationalist cause and fought in the Arab Revolt under Emir Faisal ibn Hussain of the Hejaz, who would later reign briefly as King of Arab Syria before he was installed as King of Iraq.
 On one operation Nuri rode with T. E. Lawrence and his British Army driver as crew of a Rolls-Royce Armoured Car.

 Like other Iraqi officers who had served under Faisal, he went on to emerge as part of a new political elite.

+Political career

 Initial positions under Iraqi monarchy

-Nuri headed the Arab troops who took Damascus for Faisal in the wake of the retreating Turkish forces in 1918.
+Nuri headed the Arab troops who took Damascus for Faisal in the wake of the retreating Ottoman forces in 1918.
 When Faisal was deposed by the French in 1920, Nuri followed the exiled monarch to Iraq, and in 1922 became first director general of the Iraqi police force.
 He used the position to fill the force with his placemen, a tactic that he would repeat in subsequent positions; that was a basis of his considerable political clout in later years.

 He was a trusted ally of Faisal who, in 1924, appointed him deputy commander in chief of the army so as to ensure the loyalty of the troops to the regime.
 Once again, Nuri used the position to build up his own power base.
 During the 1920s, he supported the king's policy to build up the nascent state's armed forces, based on the loyalty of Sharifian officers, the former Ottoman soldiers who formed the backbone of the regime.